-The first step is a full functional medicine appointment to get an idea of the scope of the problem and give immediate lifestyle, diet and medicinal changes to immediately help symptoms.
+The first step is a full functional medicine appointment to get an idea of the scope of the problem and give immediate lifestyle, diet, and medicinal changes to help symptoms immediately.

-We will confirm the findings through diagnostic testing and from there tailor an effective treatment plan.
+We will confirm the findings through diagnostic testing and, from there, tailor an effective treatment plan.